robCastro/camelCasing-snake_casing/README.md

 # camelCasing to snake_casing

-Small example to convert some json properties written in camelCase to snake_case.
+Small example to convert some json properties written in camelCase to snake_case, and then transform some properties.
 Check the [npm package](https://www.npmjs.com/package/snakecase-keys) for more info.

 # Instructions